kephasitati/Portfolio-Template/_pages/repositories.md

 This is a YouTube recommendation website that plays real videos and makes recommendations using LLMs like BERT and ChatGPT based on a user's stated preferences.

-**Health Predictions** [Code](https://github.com/galonpy/healthcare_example_notebook/blob/main/demo_notebook.ipynb) Predicting healthcare status from prescription drug history!
+**Health Predictions** [Jupyter Notebook Code](https://github.com/galonpy/healthcare_example_notebook/blob/main/demo_notebook.ipynb) Predicting healthcare status from prescription drug history!
 This causal inference model can predict a text health status of a new patient.
 This task was requested and reviewed by an insurance provider while I was at the University of Michigan.

 **Unsupervised Machine Learning on Videos** [Code](https://github.com/galonpy/mads-696-milestone-II-YouChoose) | [Article](https://medium.com/@gabrielalon257/predicting-youtube-dislikes-4c71a41718ac)
 This precedes the YouTube Website project above.
 This project explores unsupervised and supervised machine learning models to understand disliked videos on YouTube.